AnicetusCer/pex/make_portable/README.md

 - See at a glance which films are already scheduled to record in Plex (does not support schedualling, i want to keep the app focused on browsing)
 - Bring channel art, genre groupings, and on-demand IMDb ratings (click the ⭐ button in the detail pane) into the experience while keeping everything cached locally for speedy, offline-friendly launches.

 If you downloaded this release bundle from the main repo, all you need to do is fill in `config.json`.
-The only real prerequisite is that you’re a Plex TV user relying on the standard EPG.
-When you use `owned_source = "plex_library"`, the mirrored Plex database brings back everything you own, so the `library_roots` array is optional—only add folders if you want to narrow things down or document where your media lives.

-There’s still a filesystem scan mode you can enable in the config, but it’s strictly optional now.
-It’s handy if you can’t copy Plex’s library database, yet it’s slower on big collections, which is why I default to the Plex DB mirror.
+Point the entries at your Plex EPG and library databases and you’re done—Pex mirrors Plex’s own data to decide what you already own, so there’s no filesystem crawl to configure.

 Because the app is written in Rust, the portable build runs on Windows, Linux, and macOS.
 It’s easy to tweak too—grab the source, point your favourite AI at the primer file I included, and you’ll have a head start on customising the code for your setup.
-The most likley change people will make is adapting the title parsing if their files don’t follow the `Title (Year)` pattern the app expects today.
+The most likely change people will make is adapting the title parsing if their files don’t follow the `Title (Year)` pattern the app expects today.

 Need a head start on the paths?
 See `config_example.windows` and `config_example.linux` in this folder for realistic sample values covering common Plex installations and multi-library layouts.